Capri Capri's dream homes

 Casa come me (a house like me): this was the name which Curzio Malaparte chose for his home on the island of Capri, a massive block of masonry set on the rocky spur of Punta Masullo and clearly visible from the Pizzolungo coastal path.
-Built in 1938 following the designs of Adalberto Libera, one of Italy's most eminent Rationalist architects, Villa Malaparte is a daringly provocative example of how modern architecture can simultaneously conflict with and complement the natural landscape.
+Built in 1938 following the designs of Curzio Malaparte, Villa Malaparte is a daringly provocative example of Italian Razionalism and how modern architecture can simultaneously conflict with and complement the natural landscape.

 In stark contrast with the surrounding blue of the sea and sky and green of the luxuriant Mediterranean shrub, the external walls of the villa are painted in brick red.
 Reverse pyramidal stairs lead to the roof terrace with free standing curving white wall, all completely exposed to the elements.
 The interiors are simple yet, at the same time, contain details worthy of the greatest contemporary schools of architectural design.
 The living room is filled with the light which floods in through the huge floor-to-ceiling windows, and has a magnificent fireplace, positioned so that guests are able see the sea through the flames.
 It was here that Curzio Malaparte wrote part of his best seller, 'Kaputt'.

 In his will, Curzio Malaparte stated that a foundation be created, to promote relations between the populations of Italy and China, and that his Casa come me should be made available to Chinese artists visiting Capri.
-This decision was contested by Malaparte's heirs.
-Today, Villa Malaparte (sadly closed to the general public) is owned by the Giorgio Ronchi Foundation, an institution for the promotion of culture and science.
+Today, Villa Malaparte is the private villa of Malaparte's heirs and it is closed to the general public.

 Villa Lysis or Villa Fersen - Capri